NHL conference finals: Conference trophy traditions

 Another tradition (or rather superstition) that is prevalent among today's NHL players is that no player should touch the Cup itself until his team has rightfully won the Cup.
 Adding to this superstition is some players' choice to neither touch nor hoist the conference trophies (Clarence S. Campbell Bowl and Prince of Wales Trophy) when these series have been won; the players feel that the Stanley Cup is the true championship trophy, and only it should be hoisted.

 However, in 1994, Stephane Matteau, then of the New York Rangers, admitted that he tapped the Wales Trophy with his stick's blade before the overtime period in Game 7 of the Eastern Conference finals.
 Matteau subsequently scored the game-winning goal in double overtime against the New Jersey Devils.
 Following the game, Mark Messier, the captain of the Rangers, picked up and raised the Wales Trophy after it was awarded to the team.
 After winning the Western Conference, Vancouver Canucks captain Trevor Linden lifted the Campbell Bowl.
 The Rangers prevailed over the Canucks in a seven-game series to win the Cup.

-Scott Stevens and Martin Brodeur hoisted the conference trophy as well in 2000, after the New Jersey Devils came back from a 3–1 series deficit to defeat the Philadelphia Flyers in seven games; the Devils would go on to defeat the Dallas Stars (who touched but did not lift their conference trophy) in the Stanley Cup Finals.
+Scott Stevens and Martin Brodeur hoisted the conference trophy as well in 2000, after the New Jersey Devils came back from a 3–1 series deficit to defeat the Philadelphia Flyers in seven games; the Devils would go on to defeat the Dallas Stars (who touched but did not lift their conference trophy) in the Stanley Cup Final.
 Stevens then also touched the trophy in 2003, after defeating the Ottawa Senators in seven games.
 Not only touching, Stevens picked up the trophy and made his team take a photo with it.
-The Devils went on to defeat the Mighty Ducks of Anaheim four games to three in the 2003 Stanley Cup Finals.
+The Devils went on to defeat the Mighty Ducks of Anaheim four games to three in the 2003 Stanley Cup Final.

 In 2002, the Carolina Hurricanes hoisted the Prince of Wales Trophy after they won their conference title; the Hurricanes lost their Finals series with the Detroit Red Wings four games to one.
 Steve Yzerman, captain of the Red Wings during their 1997, 1998 and 2002 Stanley Cup victories, picked up the Clarence S. Campbell Bowl each time, to the delight of the home fans in Joe Louis Arena.
 The Hurricanes changed course in 2006, refusing to touch the Wales Trophy before defeating the Edmonton Oilers in the Cup Final.